dtubbenhauer/quantumdata/README.md

 Vulnerability Mitigations:
 All major vulnerabilities (e.g., Spectre, Meltdown) are mitigated or not affected.

-### B1 Java script
+### B1 Javascript

-The Java script program for the B1 invariant was run on the Katana as above.
+The Javascript program for the B1 invariant was run on the Katana as above.

 # Erratum